anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 The annual League fee shall consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.

 ### Fines
-Any Association franchise or player may be susceptible to a fine by the President or Rules Committee as applicable for conduct unbecoming of a representative of the League and for any violation of this Constitution and its By-Laws.
+Any League franchise or player may be susceptible to a fine by the President or Rules Committee as applicable for conduct unbecoming of a representative of the League and for any violation of this Constitution and its By-Laws.

 1. Fines shall be determined by the President or committee as applicable and may not exceed fifty dollars ($50.00).
 1. Fines must be paid in full by a date specified by the President.
 Teams with outstanding fines will be considered not in good standing as defined in Subsection.